tylerghilliard94/Rollout-V2/README.md

 * As a new player, I would like to be able to put all of my spells in a tab and save them as needed and delete them as needed.

-* As a new player, if I wanted to DM I would like to be able to create a party of players where I can see the characters in the adventure.
+* As a new player, I would like to be able to add character logs to remind myself of events that happened to my character in game.

-* As a new player, if I wanted to DM it would be nice to be able to look up and save monsters to an encounter so i can plan it for the game.

 ## Technology Stack: